 The bicep leg curl is a very effective bodyweight isolation exercise for building muscle and strength.

-Sometimes we just don’t have access to equipment, but that’s not an issue with the bicep leg curl, as you only need your arms and legs.
+Every so often we donโt have access to equipment, but thatโs not an issue with the bicep leg curl, as you only need your arms and legs.

 How To Do Bicep Leg Curl